World Sportscar Championship: Championship winners

 Note: In 1953-1984 seasons titles were awarded to manufacturers of sports cars belonging to two main categories: Sports prototype (except of the 1978-1981 seasons) and Grand Touring (GT) (except of the 1953-1961 and 1982 seasons).
 In 1985-1992 seasons titles were awarded only to teams entering sports prototypes (instead of manufacturers of sports prototypes), excluding teams entering GT cars.

+In 1962-1967 seasons titles in both categories were awarded in several engine capacity divisions.
+In 1962-1963 seasons titles were also awarded in three engine capacity subdivisions (or series) within each division of GT cars category.